VA Disability Lead Exposure: Getting Ratings and Benefits

 Table of Contents

-I’ve written several times on the toxic constituents of Jet Fuels such as JP-7 and JP-7, typically focusing on benzene, toluene, and other constituent components.
-However, JP Jet Fuels also contain lead, and even in non-jet aircraft, the gasoline typically used, (called AvGas) contains lead as well.
+In addition to toxic constituents such as JP-7, JP Jet Fuels also contain lead, and even in non-jet aircraft, the gasoline typically used, (called AvGas) contains lead as well.
 In addition, older veterans who were alive before the switch from lead-containing gasolines to the ubiquitous unleaded gasoline we use today were certainly exposed to dangerous amounts of lead.

 Environmental Lead at Military Bases